Xenon Pharmaceuticals Inc (XENE) Beta Value: Understanding the Market Risk - News Heater

 XENE’s Market Performance

-XENE’s stock has risen by 12.93% in the past week, with a monthly rise of 31.38% and a quarterly rise of 31.05%.
-The volatility ratio for the week is 3.85% while the volatility levels for the last 30 days are 4.47% for Xenon Pharmaceuticals Inc The simple moving average for the past 20 days is 15.35% for XENE’s stock, with a 24.50% simple moving average for the past 200 days.
+Xenon Pharmaceuticals Inc (XENE) has experienced a -0.95% fall in stock performance for the past week, with a 21.88% rise in the past month, and a 37.37% rise in the past quarter.
+The volatility ratio for the week is 3.33%, and the volatility levels for the past 30 days are at 3.89% for XENE.
+The simple moving average for the last 20 days is 9.66% for XENE stock, with a simple moving average of 23.00% for the last 200 days.

-During the last 5 trading sessions, XENE rose by +12.93%, which changed the moving average for the period of 200-days by +34.24% in comparison to the 20-day moving average, which settled at $40.77.
-In addition, Xenon Pharmaceuticals Inc saw 17.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, XENE fell by -0.95%, which changed the moving average for the period of 200-days by +33.01% in comparison to the 20-day moving average, which settled at $42.33.
+In addition, Xenon Pharmaceuticals Inc saw -0.09% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading